 Tea tree oil

-Mix three to four drops of tea tree oil with two tablespoons of olive, castor or coconut oil.
-After you mix the oils together, dip a clean cotton ball into the oils and gently clean your eyelid.
+To make your own (USE CAUTION), mix three to four drops of tea tree oil with two tablespoons of olive, castor or coconut oil.
+After you mix the oils together, dip a clean cotton ball into the oils and gently clean your eyelids.
 Use a new cotton ball to clean the second eyelid.
 Leave the oils on your eyelids for one to two minutes before washing the mixture off with cold water.
 Repeat this process twice daily until the symptoms are alleviated.

 If you don’t have tea tree oil, but you have castor oil, consider using that to help alleviate your symptoms as well.
-Make sure your castor oil is 100% pure and hexane free to use it as a treatment though.
+Make sure your castor oil is 100% pure and hexane free, as well as organic, to use it as a treatment, though.

 Dip a cotton ball in the castor oil and apply it over your closed eyelid and affected area.
 Use a clean cotton ball soaked with castor oil for the other eye as well.
 Leave the oil on overnight.